forked-from-1kasper/ground_zero/README.md

 Copyright © 2018–2023 Siegmentation Fault &lt;siegmentationfault@yandex.ru&gt;

-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the Apache License, Version 2.0 (the “License”);
 you may not use this project except in compliance with the License.
 You may obtain a copy of the License at